vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

         }
     }

-    // We derive from JobComponentSystem, as a result ECS hands us the required dependencies for our jobs.
+    // We derive from JobComponentSystem, as a result the system proviides us
+    // the required dependencies for our jobs automatically.
     //
     // IJobProcessComponentData declares that it will read BoidData and write to TransformMatrix.
     //